coldshrine/study-notes/books/designing-data-intensive-applications.md

 While those locks are held, no other transaction can modify those rows.

 When a coordinator fails, _orphaned_ in-doubt transactions do ocurr, and the only way out is for an administrator to manually decide whether to commit or roll back the transaction.

+#### Fault-tolerant consensus

+One or more nodes may _propose_ values, and the consensus algorithm _decides_ on those values.

+Consensus algorithm must satisfy the following properties:
+* Uniform agreement: No two nodes decide differently.
+* Integrity: No node decides twice.
+* Validity: If a node decides the value _v_, then _v_ was proposed by some node.
+* Termination: Every node that does not crash eventually decides some value.

+If you don't care about fault tolerance, then satisfying the first three properties is easy: you can just hardcode one node to be the "dictator" and let that node make all of the decisions.

+The termination property formalises the idea of fault tolerance.
+Even if some nodes fail, the other nodes must still reach a decision.
+Termination is a liveness property, whereas the other three are safety properties.